 A limited number of accepted students will also have the opportunity to take an optional trip to tour Penn State University's Breazeale nuclear reactor located at University Park, PA.

-Each Saturday begins with a light breakfast starting at 9:00 a.m.
-Lectures start at 10:00 a.m. and finish at approximately 11:30 a.m.
-Students who attend at least seven lectures OR six lectures and one trip to Penn State will receive a WSHI Certificate of Completion.
+Each Saturday begins with a light breakfast starting at 8:30 a.m.
+Lectures start at 9:45 a.m. and finish at approximately 11:30 a.m.
+Students who attend at least seven lectures OR six lectures and one trip to Penn State and obey WSHI's rules will receive a WSHI Certificate of Completion.
 Students must be picked up by noon.

 Typically, approximately 200 students accept the challenge and sign up for the exam.
-For 2015-2016, following is the list of awards which will be given to the top exam finishers who are eligible for Certificates of Completion:
+For 2016-2017, awards will be issued to the top exam finishers who are eligible for Certificates of Completion.

 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
 These coordinators/ counselors receive WSHI information (including application forms) in late August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.